 - 1. Move the branch HEAD points to (stop here if --soft) - 2.
-Make the Index look like HEAD (stop here unless --hard) - 3.
-Make the Working Directory look like the Index
+Make the index look like HEAD (stop here unless --hard) - 3.
+Make the working directory look like the index

-Reset with a Path
+Reset With a Path

 That covers the behavior of reset in its basic form, but you can also provide it with a path to act upon.
 If you specify a path, reset will skip step 1, and limit the remainder of its actions to a specific file or set of files.
-This actually sort of makes sense-HEAD is just a pointer, and you can't point to part of one commit and part of another.
-But the Index and Working Directory can be partially updated, so reset proceeds with steps 2 and 3.
+This actually sort of makes sense - HEAD is just a pointer, and you can't point to part of one commit and part of another.
+But the index and working directory can be partially updated, so reset proceeds with steps 2 and 3.

 So, assume we run git reset file.txt.
-This form (because you did not specify a commit SHA or branch, and you didn't specify --soft or --hard) is shorthand for git reset --mixed HEAD file.txt, which:
+This form (since you did not specify a commit SHA-1 or branch, and you didn't specify --soft or --hard) is shorthand for git reset --mixed HEAD file.txt, which will:

-- 1. Moves the branch HEAD points to (skipped) - 2.
-Makes the Index look like HEAD (stop here)
+- 1. Move the branch HEAD points to (skipped) - 2.
+Make the index look like HEAD (stop here)

-So it essentially just copies file.txt from HEAD to the Index.
+So it essentially just copies file.txt from HEAD to the index.